Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 • name is a unique identifier for this resource in your Terraform config

-Let’s get cracking and define our resources one by one!
+Let’s define our resources one by one.

 1. Resource Group

-First up, let’s create our resource group.
+First, let’s create our resource group.
 Remember, this is like a container for all our other Azure resources.
 Add this to your main.tf:

 1